- Save the pictures from old Christmas cards and using an old pair of

 For our American visitors,

-in the U.K. we still have our milk delivered in glass bottles with foil tops but you can
+in the U.K. some people still have milk delivered in glass bottles with foil tops

 also use foil from "take-away" meals, freezer cartons etc. Please be